Best 9mm Pistols [2026]: Home Defense, Competition, and CCW

 Sig was able to achieve an impressive 17+1 capacity in a gun that is still only about 1 inch wide.

-An integral compensator at the end of the slide re-routs escaping gasses up, which in turn helps push the muzzle down and minimize flip.
+An integral compensator at the end of the slide re-routes escaping gases up, which in turn helps push the muzzle down and minimize flip.
 Since the slide is also thin and relatively low mass, it results in a gun that cycles very fast without being violent.

-With the highest capacity-to-width ratio on the market, good accuracy, and mild recoil, the P365 X-Macro makes a compelling case for being considered the best compact.
+With the highest capacity-to-size ratio on the market, great accuracy, and mild recoil, the P365 X-Macro makes a compelling case for being considered the best carry gun out there under $1,000.
 Our awesome cameraman, Jonny, carries the X-Macro for the reasons outlined above.

 Check out our review of the P365 XMacro Comp and the video below!